 why do we exist?

-This project started out as just a side project on Facebook, where we could share weird and wonderful art from (primarily) Mediterranean antiquity, especially less famous object.
+This blog started out as just a page on Facebook, where we could share weird and wonderful art from (primarily) Mediterranean antiquity, especially less famous objects.
 The page was mostly for ourselves and our friends and anyone else who might be interested, and we wanted to use the page to explore how ancient art is received and perceived.
-As time went on, the facebook site grew a following and eventually we figured out that there is a broader demand and interest for ancient art then we originally appreciated.
+As time went on, the facebook page grew a following and eventually we figured out that there is a broader demand and interest for ancient art then we originally appreciated.

 posts about individual or specific objects and buildings, providing insights and further references wherever possible